Stile is organised in a tidy, nested structure. Understanding the structure can help make navigating Stile quick and easy.

 Subjects > Folders > Lessons

 - Folders sit within Subjects.
-They are used to organise Lessons into collections.
+They are used to organise Lessons into collections or units.
 Folder titles are marked with a dark grey header.

 The hierarchy for people (students and teachers) is very similar and works together with the content structure:

 - Subjects are created and run by teachers.
 A Subject can have multiple co-teachers.
 Any teacher enrolled in a Subject will see it available to them on their home page.

 - Classes are groups of students.
 A Subject can have multiple Classes, which is especially useful when teaching the same content to several groups of students, as well as for differentiating content.

 - Students are individuals enrolled in the Subject.
 Students do not have the same ability as teachers to add or modify content, nor can they access the Markbook or Students page.